AlexxIT/FasterWhisper/README.md

 # Faster Whisper for Home Assistant

-[Faster Whisper](https://github.com/guillaumekln/faster-whisper) is a local Speech-to-Text engine.
+[Faster Whisper](https://github.com/SYSTRAN/faster-whisper) is a local Speech-to-Text engine.
 With [Home Assistant](https://www.home-assistant.io/), it allows you to create your own personal local voice assistant.

-This is same code base as Home Assistant [Wisper Add-on](https://github.com/home-assistant/addons), developed by [@synesthesiam](https://github.com/synesthesiam) from [Nabu Casa](https://www.nabucasa.com/).
+Typically, add-on users use the official version of [Whisper App](https://github.com/home-assistant/addons) from the Home Assistant core team.
+And that's right, because it runs in a separate Docker container and isn't limited by the Container version of Home Assistant.

-But packaged as Home Assistant custom integration.
-This can be useful when your environment does not allow you to install add-ons.
-For example, when your Home Assistant is running in **venv**, **Docker** or [Windows](https://github.com/AlexxIT/HassWP).
+Building a working version of the Faster Whisper dependencies for Alpine Linux (on which Home Assistant is based) was a real challenge.
+But I got it done - [ctranslate2-alpine](https://github.com/AlexxIT/ctranslate2-alpine).

 ## Warnings